LeeHDsniper/AutoSqli/README.md

 5. ####Open your browser and visit 127.0.0.1

-##Something needs to be improved eagerly
+##Something need to be improved eagerly

 1. ####More perfect way to exhibit result of scan
-I have tried many ways to convert json data of result to html table,but when I add two or more parameters to scan,the json data returned by sqlmapapi is so complicated that it is hard to convert.***This is a json data of a detect with one parameter***
+I have tried many ways to convert json data of result to a html table,but when I added two or more parameters to scan,the json data returned by sqlmapapi is so complicated that it is hard to convert.***This is json data of a detect with one parameter***
 ![](1pa_data.png)

-    When I convert this to a html table,the result is acceptable barely.***But when parameter is two:***
+    When I converted this to a html table,the result was acceptable barely.***But when parameter was two:***
 ![](2pa_data1.png)
 ![](2pa_data2.png)
 ![](2pa_data3.png)